bitPanG98/GeoSpy/README.md

 # About Quack Toolkit

-    Quack Toolkit is a set of a Denial of Service attack methods.
+    Quack Toolkit is a set of a denial of service attack methods.
 Quack includes SMS attack method, TCP attack method and many other attack methods.